critical-path/py-forks/README.md

 ## Dependencies

-py-forks requires Python as well as the pip, click, requests, pylint, pytest, pytest-cov, and responses packages.
+py-forks requires Python as well as the pip, click, requests, coveralls, pylint, pytest, pytest-cov, and responses packages.

 ## Installing py-forks with test cases and testing dependencies